Maningrida, Northern Territory: Establishment of the settlement

+Government settlement area

 David and Ingrid Drysdale, former missionaries, established a new settlement in 1957.
 Maningrida became the first government-sponsored settlement, as opposed to a mission settlement, in Arnhem Land.
 An airstrip, school and hospital were built, and people from far and wide drifted in to live at the settlement.
 The government's motive was partly to quell the post-war migration of Aboriginal people from the Blyth and Liverpool Rivers regions into Darwin.
 Patrols went out to spread the word and encourage people to move into the settlement.
 Within a few years, the population had grown rapidly and the demographics of the area changed.
 This exacerbated traditionally strained relationships, and further tensions were created by the growing population of non-Indigenous people, known as Balanda, who were able to get jobs and decent housing.
 The number of Balanda grew from about 40 to 250 people between 1970 and 1974.
 The Aboriginal Land Rights (Northern Territory) Act 1976 gave Maningrida and other Aboriginal communities independence and self-government; however, Balanda still held most of the skilled and highly paid service positions.

+Outstation movement

 From the 1960s onwards, the outstation movement led to many people returning to live on their traditional lands, which led to the establishment of the Bawinaga Aboriginal Corporation in 1970 (see below).

+Cyclone Monica

 On the night of 24 April 2006 Cyclone Monica, the most severe cyclone ever to strike Australia at the time (later tied with Cyclone Marcus in 2018), passed just to the west of the community.
 The community was spared the full brute force of the category 5 cyclone and infrastructure damage was only light to moderate, despite a reported wind gust of 148 km/h at the town.

+Contemporary

 In 2015, the town became the subject of international news when it was incorrectly reported that "more than 25,000 venomous spiders suddenly descended upon [the town]".
 The confusion stemmed from a new article documenting a floodplain near the town with an extremely high concentration of tarantulas.